theonejj/ansible-zfs_on_root/README.md

 ## TL;DR

-* **Review know issues at the bottom.**  There is a "rpool" busy condition introduced with Ubuntu 20.04.03 and newer that I've not been able to resolve which results in a Ansible failure and manual interaction.
+* **Review know issues at the bottom.**  There is a "rpool" busy condition introduced with Ubuntu 20.04.03 and newer that I've not been able to resolve which results in a Ansible failure and manual interaction is required.
 * This Ansible based process is intended to be used against bare-metal systems or virtual machines (just needs SSH access to get started)
-* The uses ENTIRE disk(s) and wipes partitions on specified disks, any existing data on these partitions on the target system will be lost
+* This uses ENTIRE disk(s) and wipes partitions on the specified disks, any existing data on these partitions on the target system will be lost
-* Review the `defaults/main.yml` to set default passwords,  non-root user accounts and basic rules on boot partition sizes, swap partitions, etc.
+* Review the `defaults/main.yml` to set temporary passwords,  non-root user account(s) and basic rules on boot partition sizes, swap partitions, etc.
 * Defaults to building a headless server environment, however a full graphical desktop can be enabled instead

 ---